Frequent Urination: 13 Possible Causes (& How to Stop It)

 A diabetes diagnosis is not completed with just a urine test, but it can involve monitoring for urine volume produced in a day or testing for glucose in the urine.
 A diagnosis is usually confirmed with a blood test, specifically a blood sugar test.

-What to do: If it is confirmed that urinary frequency is due to diabetes, then it is important to follow treatment as indicated by your doctor, which can involve the use of medications to regulate circulating glucose levels.
+How to stop it: If it is confirmed that urinary frequency is due to diabetes, then it is important to follow treatment as indicated by your doctor, which can involve the use of medications to regulate circulating glucose levels.
 Diet and lifestyle changes also play a big role in the long-term treatment of diabetes.

 5. Urinary incontinence